D4Muck/RxAlamofire/README.md

 ## Author

-Christoph Muck, christoph.muck@catalysts.cc
+Christoph Muck, muckz11@gmail.com

 ## License

-RxAlamofire is available under the MIT license.
+RxAlamofire is available under the Apache-2.0 license.
 See the LICENSE file for more info.